fiaravia/contracts-verification-benchmark/contracts/bank/README.md

 - **deposit-contract-balance**: after a successful `deposit()`, the ETH balance of the contract is increased by `msg.value`.
 - **deposit-not-revert**: a `deposit` transaction never reverts
 - **deposit-revert**: a `deposit` transaction reverts if `msg.value` plus the current credits of `msg.sender` overflows.
-- **exists-at-least-one-balance-change**: after a successful transaction, the credits of at least one account have changed
+- **exists-at-least-one-credit-change**: after a successful `deposit` or `withdraw` transaction to the Bank contract, the credits of at least one address have changed
-- **exists-unique-asset-change**: after a successful transaction to the Bank contract, the ETH balance of exactly one account (except the contract's) have changed
+- **exists-unique-asset-change**: after a successful `deposit` or `withdraw` transaction to the Bank contract, the ETH balance of exactly one account (except the contract's) have changed
-- **exists-unique-credit-change**: after a successful transaction to the Bank contract, the credit of exactly one address have changed
+- **exists-unique-credit-change**: after a successful `deposit` or `withdraw` transaction to the Bank contract, the credit of exactly one address have changed
-- **no-frozen-assets**: if the contract controls some assets, then someone can transfer them from the contract to some user
+- **no-frozen-assets**: if the contract has a strictly positive ETH balance, then someone can transfer them from the contract to some user
-- **no-frozen-credits**: if the sum of all the balances is strictly positive, it is possible to reduce them
+- **no-frozen-credits**: if the sum of all the credits is strictly positive, it is possible to reduce them
 - **withdraw-additivity**: if the same sender can perform two (successful) `withdraw` of n1 and n2 wei, respectively, then the same sender can always obtain an equivalent effect (on the state of the Bank contract and on its own account) through a single `withdraw` of n1+n2 wei.
 Here equivalence neglects transaction fees.
-- **withdraw-assets-credit-others**: after a successful `withdraw(amount)`, the credit of any user but the sender is preserved.
+- **withdraw-assets-credit-others**: after a successful `withdraw(amount)`, the credit of any user (except, possibly, the sender) is preserved.
-- **withdraw-assets-transfer-others**: after a successful `withdraw(amount)`, the ETH balance of any user but the sender are preserved.
+- **withdraw-assets-transfer-others**: after a successful `withdraw(amount)`, the ETH balance of any user (except, possibly, the sender) are preserved.
 - **withdraw-contract-balance**: after a successful `withdraw(amount)`, the contract balance is decreased by `amount` wei.
 - **withdraw-not-revert**: a `withdraw(amount)` call does not revert if `amount` is bigger than zero and less or equal to the credit of `msg.sender`.
 - **withdraw-revert**: a `withdraw(amount)` call reverts if `amount` is zero or greater than the credit of `msg.sender`.